Orogenesis/FireX-Proxy/README.md

 - add HTTP, HTTPS, SOCKS4, and SOCKS5 proxies manually
 - sync proxies from one or more text files
+- keep the repository proxy source fresh with a scheduled GitHub Actions updater
 - keep native bypass rules for hosts that should not use the proxy
 - build for Chrome/Chromium and Firefox from the same codebase